petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/auto-deploying-fragments.md

 }
 ```

 Both keys in this JSON file are optional.
-In your `liferay-deploy-fragments.json` file, you can make Fragments available system-wide (to all instances) by specifying an empty JSON element or by adding this configuration:
+In your `liferay-deploy-fragments.json` file, you can make fragments available system-wide (to all instances) by specifying an empty JSON element or by adding this configuration:

 ```json
 {